Libyan refugees: Exodus caused by the First Libyan Civil War (2011)

-After 2011 war
+After the First Libyan Civil War

 As of January 2013, there were 5,252 refugees originating from Libya alongside 59,425 internally displaced persons.
 However the Le Monde article of 14 May 2014 stated that "Estimates of their numbers vary between 600,000 and one million by the Tunisian Ministry of Interior.
 If we add those, many also settled in Egypt, they would be nearly two million Libyans today outside the borders of a total population estimated at just over six million inhabitants."

-According to journalist Barbara Slavin, reporting for Al Monitor on 5 August 2014, Tunisian President Moncef Marzouki stated that two million Libyans, or one third of the pre NATO intervention population of Libya, have taken refuge in Tunisia.

 Benghazi is the area that hosts the largest share of identified IDPs, with 115,000 IDPs residing there, which as a group account for (27.6%) of all IDPs in Libya.
 It is followed by Ajdabiya with 31,750 of IDPs (7.6%), Bayda with 21,500 IDPs (5.2%), Abu Salim with 21,475 IDPs (5.1%), Bani Waled with 20,000 IDPs (4.8%), Alzintan with 19,425 IDPs (4.7%), Tobruk with 16,375 (3.9%), Al Ajaylat with 13,500 IDPs (3.2%), Janzour with 10,105 IDP (2.4%), Sabha with 7,215 (1.7%), and Tarhuna with 7,150 IDPs (1.7%).
 Combined, these 10 locations account for 67.9% of the total identified IDP population.
 The 31 areas shown in the table below jointly host 87.1 % of the total identified IDP population.

+Refugees of the Second Libyan Civil War (2014–2020)

+Some sources estimate that nearly a third of Libya's population, some two million Libyans, has fled to Tunisia as refugees during the Second Libyan Civil War, including Tunisian President Moncef Marzouki.
+435,000 Libyans have been forced to leave their homes, according to the World Food Programme.

+On 30 July 2014, Tunisian Foreign Minister Mongi Hamdi said that the country cannot cope with the high number of refugees arriving from Libya due to the renewed civil war.
+He stated "Our country's economic situation is precarious, and we cannot cope with hundreds of thousands of refugees," and added that Tunisia will close its borders if necessary.
+Many of the Egyptians living in Libya have also been made refugees due to the conflict, and in August 2014 Algeria opened their border and offered special visas to fleeing Egyptians, allowing them to return to Egypt through the country.

 Immigration to Europe

-Following the 2011 revolution in Tunisia and the civil war in Libya, in February, Italian Foreign Minister Frattini expressed his concerns that the amount of Libyan refugees trying to reach Italy might reach between 200,000 and 300,000 people.
+Following the 2011 revolution in Tunisia and the civil war in Libya, the Italian island of Lampedusa saw a boom irregular arrivals of refugees from those countries.
+In February, Italian Foreign Minister Frattini expressed his concerns that the amount of Libyan refugees trying to reach Italy might reach between 200,000 and 300,000 people.
 More than 45,000 refugees arrived on Lampedusa in the first five months of 2011.